 - Epomaker SK61 – best budget keyboard

-- Corsair K70 TKL – best tenkeyless option
+- Corsair K70 TKL – best tenkeyless keyboard

 - Mountain Everest 60 – best small keyboard

-- Razer BlackWidow V3 Mini– best cordless mini option
+- Razer BlackWidow V3 Mini– best cordless mini keyboard

-- Razer Deathstalker V2 – low-profile looks, high-profile features
+- Razer Deathstalker V2 – best low-profile looks, high-profile features keyboard

 - HyperX Alloy Core RGB – best RGB gaming keyboard